 2. Get Your Brand Colors Right

 When it comes to color choice don’t just go based on your personal preferences.
 Of course, this is your logo and you have to love it but keep an open mind.
 Each color has a different psychological impact so it’s important you choose one that’s aligned with your business values.
 Blue for example is associated with trust, stability and intelligence while red indicates strength, power and passion.
 Once you find a core color that conveys the right message, it’s time to find an accent color or two.
 It’s recommended to stick to 1-3 colors for your logo.
 As soon as you start to incorporate more colors the design can quickly get too busy.
 Design rules are broken successfully all the time but that typically requires an experienced designer to pull it off.

 Your logo font is another opportunity for brand messaging.
 Another mistake many small business owners make is choosing a font simply based on style preferences.
 Just like colors, fonts are often associated with different meaning.
 Whether you got with a serif, sans serif, script or any other font style should be determined based on what reads best for your target audience.
 Once you understand which font communicates the right message and is pleasing visually, it’s time to find a font that pairs well – if you choose to incorporate a tagline as well.
 Pairing fonts is difficult even for experienced designers so try a free tool like Canva to find a winning combination.

-A rule of thumb for logo design, that can’t be repeated enough, is keep it simple!
+A rule of thumb for business logo design that can’t be repeated enough is “keep it simple!”
 It’s easy to get carried away with beautifully designed graphics, complex color combinations, fancy effects and more.
 A logo is not an illustration or art piece to admire but it should be memorable.
 The purpose is to build a memorable brand and a simple logo with clean lines is much easier to remember.
 When in doubt don’t use more than three colors, don’t incorporate more than two fonts, and use a simple graphic.

 About Millennium Agency